Back

 Problem 2: Not every heating system contributes to a good indoor climate at the workplace

-To the Hall heating a wide variety of technologies are used.
-Not always with the desired result in terms of functionality, heating comfort and economy.
-They differ according to the type of energy source (heating oil, gas, wood, electricity, solar) and the type of supply: centralized or decentralized.
-Decentralized heating systems are the technology of choice in many areas of application today.
-In particular, gas-powered infrared radiant heaters of the dark radiant type play a prominent role because they are specially designed for heating high rooms and offer important advantages there.
+To the Hall heating A wide variety of technologies are used.
+However, they do not always deliver the desired results in terms of functionality, thermal comfort, and cost-effectiveness.
+They differ in terms of the type of energy source (heating oil, gas, wood, electricity, solar) and the type of supply: centralized or decentralized.
+Decentralized heating systems are now the technology of choice in many areas of application.
+Gas-powered infrared hall heaters of the dark radiator type play a particularly important role here, as they are specially designed for heating high-ceilinged rooms and offer significant advantages in this context.
+These advantages are also offered by the new generation of infrared hall heaters from the new Fair.AIdH*technology.
+Except that these can also be used effectively as a 2-in-1 system with integrated LED hall lighting and—more importantly—can be operated in an energy-flexible and renewable manner using electricity or hydrogen.

 No hot air: Why infrared indoor heaters are so good for the indoor climate in the workplace